PingPong Bot¶

 Create a Bot: The easiest way to create a bot is to use GroupMe's Bot Creation form.
 Set a name and make sure to configure the Callback URL to point to your server (e.g.,

-). -
+https://your-server-url.com/callback). -

 Install Dependencies: This script requires the

-framework to run a web server.
+expressframework to run a web server.
 Create a new Node.js project and install it by running the following commands in your terminal: -

 Configure Bot ID: You must add your Bot ID to the script.
 Open the

-placeholder with your actual Bot ID.
+PingPong.jsfile and replace the[Your Bot ID Here]placeholder with your actual Bot ID.

 You can read more about creating and managing bots in the Bots API Reference.

-The reply
+The reply Attachment¶

 Unlike a standard message, a reply visually links the bot's response to the user's original message in the chat.
-This is accomplished by including an attachments
+This is accomplished by including an attachments array in your post request with a reply type.
+The reply object must contain the reply_id of the message you are replying to.
+This creates a much more natural, threaded conversation flow.

-, which is the ID of the original message.
-It basically goes unused by GroupMe as none of the current clients support it, but it should typically be set to the same value as reply_id
+Replies have a unique identifier called base_reply_id, which is the ID of the original message.
+It basically goes unused by GroupMe as none of the current clients support it, but it should typically be set to the same value as reply_id for consistency (Or the first message in a reply chain if you know it, but sometimes it's a pain to find).

-The mention
+The mention Attachment¶

-array specifies the range of text that will be highlighted as a mention, where the first number is the start index and the second number is the length of the mention text.
+The mention attachment allows you to mention a user in your bot's response.
+This is useful for drawing attention to the user who sent the original message.
+The user_ids array should contain the ID of the user you want to mention, and the loci array specifies the range of text that will be highlighted as a mention, where the first number is the start index and the second number is the length of the mention text.

 For more information on how to use message attachements, see the Attachments documentation.